JSMR-heuristics/JSMR/README.md

 total state space with 5 batteries:
 * 2500^5 + 150^5

-and we predict that no more than 10 batteries will be used.
+From the possible batttery sets that we've created, we can see that the highest amount of batteries that theoretically will be included equals 17.
 Thus having a state space not exceeding:
-* 2500^10 + 150^10
+* 2500^17 + 150^17

 ## Progress: